334th Bombardment Squadron: Strategic Air Command

 On 7 April 1961, one of the squadron's B-52Bs was participating in an air intercept training mission with a pair of North American F-100 Super Sabres from the 188th Fighter-Interceptor Squadron of the New Mexico Air National Guard.
 For the exercise the fighters were armed with GAR-8 Sidewinder missiles, which were wired so that only the heat seeking head of the missile was operational.
 On the sixth pass by the fighters on the bomber, a Sidewinder launched and struck one of the engine pods on the bomber's left wing.
 Four on board the B-52 escaped by parachute, but three crewmembers died in the crash.
 The misfire was blamed on moisture in the connection of the missile to the F-100.

+Soon after the detection of Soviet missiles in Cuba in 1962, SAC brought all degraded and adjusted bomber alert sorties up to full capability.
+On 20 October, the squadron was directed to put two additional planes on alert.
+Two days later, SAC placed 1/8 of its B-52s on airborne alert and on 24 October SAC went to DEFCON 2, placing all tactical aircraft on alert.
+As tensions eased, on 21 November, SAC returned to its normal airborne alert posture, and went to DEFCON 3.
+Finally, on 27 November, the squadron returned to normal alert posture.

+The first B-52Bs started leaving the operational inventory in the fall of 1965, and the squadron was inactivated on 25 June 1966 with the end of Biggs as an Air Force location.